fridge-dev/blog/posts/2022-04-28-named-bool.md

 In practice, I have found this can situationally work well, but there will still be times where either there are too many bool params resulting in a combinatorial amount of methods or it simply doesn't make logical sense to split into multiple methods.

-### Create enum types
+### Named boolean enum types

 My preferred solution is to model a `bool` as an enum with 2 variants.
-This way, each variant gets a name.
+This way, `true` and `false` each get a more specific name.
+It's a "named boolean".

 ```rust
 pub enum SecurityMode {